rezkam/persian/docs/CONTRIBUTING.md

 - Use descriptive commit messages referencing issues when available.
 - Update `docs/CHANGELOG.md` with a short entry under the “Unreleased” heading.
 - Document user-facing changes in `README.md` if needed.
-- Ensure CI passes for all supported Python versions (3.8 – 3.12).
+- Ensure CI passes for all supported Python versions (stable 3.10 – 3.14) and the cross-platform Python 3.15 pre-release job (currently `3.15.0-alpha.2` listed in GitHub’s `versions-manifest.json`).

 ## Reporting Bugs